CU-DBMI/set-website/_posts/2024-03-25-Parquet-Crafting-Data-Bridges-for-Efficient-Computation.md

 </td>
 </tr>
 </table>

-_Parquet organizes column values together.
-CSV intermixes values from multiple columns._
+-->

-{:.center}
+{% include figure.html image="images/csv_vs_parquet_data_on_file.png" caption="Parquet organizes column values together.
+CSV intermixes values from multiple columns" %}

 Parquet files store data in a __"columnar"__ way which is distinct from other formats.
 We can understand this columnar format by using [plaintext](https://en.wikipedia.org/wiki/Plaintext) [comma-separated value (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) format as a reference point.